SEPIA-Framework/SEPIA-Framework.github.io/app/README.md

 ## Release History

+### v0.12.2 beta - 2018.08.05

+- Added phonegap-plugin-media-stream to fix MediaDevices interface on Android.
+- Added cordova-plugin-audioinput to fix MediaDevices interface on iOS.

 ### v0.12.1 beta - 2018.08.04

 - Added official support for custom speech recognition via settings menu (ASR engine, ASR server).
 See SEPIA STT-Server in GitHub for more info.